studentX/lab2/opentracing/README.md

 <br/>

-In this lab, we are going to decorate a web server using **OpenTracing**.
+In this lab, we are going to decorate a web server using the [OpenTracing](https://opentracing.io/) APIs.
 There are 2 services involved: **Castle** and **Knight**.
 The Knights want to melt Castles, but if you're a G.O.T fan, you already know that only the NightKing can melt a Castle using his undead 🐉...